tpascarella/sr50/docs/lifestyle/minimalism.md

 ## Philosophy

 Minimalism is not about owning a specific number of items, or living like a hermit.

-Minimalism is a process of being intentional with all of your possessions, and removing all of the things that do not provide value so you can invest maximally in the things, and people, that do.
+Minimalism is a process of being intentional with all of your possessions, and removing all of the things that do not provide value so you can invest maximally in the things (and people) that do.

 It is about living simply, with as few possessions as needed to live a maximally meaningful life.
 Anything else is a waste.